Copyright (c) 2014 The University of Manchester

 Converts the x and y coordinates into the local coordinates on the

-board as if the ethernet was at position 0,0
+board as if the Ethernet-enabled chip was at position 0,0.

 This method does take wrap-arounds into consideration.